LM239/XAI_task/README.md

 # XAI_task
-XAI with Random Forest to predict machine sales-price
+XAI with Decision Trees to predict machine sales-price